HelpMe-Pls/Life-Engineering/Frontend/Network/Connections and protocols.md

 9sdfj923k4j2349sdfj9234k2j34k2j3k4j23k4j23k4j2k34  // Encrypted and can only be decrypted and read by the intended recipient
 ```
+- To be able to listen for different kinds of communication at the same time on a single machine, each listener has a number (called a _port_) associated with it.
+Most protocols specify which port should be used *by default*.
+For example, when we want to send an email using the SMTP protocol, the machine through which we send it is expected to be listening on port `25`.
+- Another computer can then establish a connection by connecting to the target machine using the correct port number.
+If the target machine can be reached and is listening on that port, the connection is successfully created.
+The listening computer is called the _server_, and the connecting computer is called the _client_.
 # Web Socket
 - It is especially great for services that require ***continuous*** data exchange, e.g. online games, ***real-time*** trading systems and so on.
 - WebSocket allows for ***server-initiated*** communication, whereas `http` relies on the client to initiate requests.
 WebSocket connections are initially established using an `http` request/response handshake.
 Once the handshake is completed successfully, the protocol is "upgraded" from `http` to the WebSocket (`ws://`) protocol.
 WebSocket connections can be secured (`wss://`) using `tls` encryption.